marckean/marcseparation/_docs/40-chloe.md

 ![](../blobs/chloe/Childhood_Autism_Spectrum_Test_Score.png)

-I know my daughter fairly well, and like I assumed, it looks like she's like me and has Asperger's syndrome.
+I know my daughter fairly well, and like I assumed, it looks like she's like me, has my genes and has Asperger's syndrome.